-The GDPR Law requires companies and organizations serving the citizens of EU to be transparent about the data that they are collecting from their users.
+The GDPR Law requires companies and organizations serving the citizens of the EU to be transparent about the data that they are collecting from their users.
 This also includes the cookies that the website uses.
-The website should let the users know what cookies they are using and get the consent from them to continue using them.
+The website should let the users know what cookies they are using and get consent from them to continue using them.

 This requires Identifying the cookies that your website installs in the browser.
 There are different ways with which you can do identify the cookies.

-One way to do so is installing a browser extension.
+One way to do so is by installing a browser extension.
 There are browser extensions that can help you analyze and list the cookies that a website installs on a computer.
 For example for Google Chrome, the extension Cookie Inspector list all the cookies that the website uses on the developer console with a new tab for cookies.

 The second method is by Development console: The cookies that a website uses can be obtained by the development console of the web browser.
 This can be different for different browsers.

 For Google Chrome, there are two ways to get to the developer console.
 In the first method, right click on the webpage and click on inspect.
 Secondly, from the top end of the browser go to the More tools > Developer tools.
 This will open up the developer console in Google Chrome.

 From the console, go the Allpication tab.
 Here you can see the cookies installed by the webpage on the browser by different domains.

 Alternatively, you can also find all the cookies that the websites install on the browser, from the menu on the top right corner of the browser, go to Settings > Advanced settings > Content settings.
 From the Content settings menu, go to Cookies and then click on See all cookies and site data.
 This will list you all the cookies that the website uses.